 The Issuer benefits from a diversified, blue chip tenant base with high exposure to resilient activities.
-As of 31 December 2020, 40.6% of GLA was occupied by tenants in the food, home and electronic goods, sports and services industries, while 29.1% of GLA was occupied by tenants in the fashion industry including blue-chip international fashion brands such as Inditex, H&M and Primark.
+As of 30 June 2021, 44.1 % of GLA was occupied by tenants in the food, home and electronic goods, sports and services industries, while 30.3% of GLA was occupied by tenants in the fashion industry including blue-chip international fashion brands such as Inditex, H&M and Primark.
 The significant presence of leisure and food and beverage offerings helps to attract customers and drive footfall.
-As of 31 December 2020, 100% of the Issuer's assets also featured top supermarket names like Carrefour, Mercadona and Alcampo, which tend to be more resilient and also attract customers and footfall.
-In addition, the Issuer's portfolio features what management believes is an optimal balance between diversification and concentration of its tenant base, with its top 10 tenants representing 32.8% of its portfolio by rent and 37.4% by GLA and occupying a total of 105 units.
+As of 30 June 2021, 100% of the Issuer's assets also featured top supermarket names like Carrefour, Mercadona and Alcampo, which tend to be more resilient and also attract customers and footfall.
+In addition, the Issuer's portfolio features what Management Team believes is an optimal balance between diversification and concentration of its tenant base, with its top 10 tenants representing 36.3% of its portfolio by rent and 35.4% by GLA and occupying a total of 108 units.

 The Issuer's property portfolio is also characterised by long lease durations, providing the Issuer a high degree of visibility in respect of its expected rental income and cash flows.
-As of 31 December 2020, 95% of the Issuer's leases (its rental income as of such date) are scheduled to expire after 2025, while more than 50% of contracts have at least a 5-year duration.
+As of 30 June 2021, 19.5% of the Issuer's leases have a term of two years, 30.1% have a term of two to five years, 30.1% have a term from five to ten years, and 20.4% have a term of over 10 years.
 Recent leasing activity also highlights the Issuer's solid relationships with top-tier retailers such as Pepe Jeans, Zara and Nike.
-During the course of 2020, 108 rental leases of a value of ε 6 million were negotiated, with lease extensions and new lease signings resulting in an average rent increase of 1.3% per area of 25.7 thousand square metres.
-As of 31 March 2021, a further 12 lease agreements were entered into for a value of ε 467 thousand and corresponding to 2.8 thousand square metres of rent.
+During the course of 2020, 108 rental leases of a value of $\epsilon$ 6 million were negotiated, with lease extensions and new lease signings resulting in an average rent increase of 1.3% per area of 25.7 thousand square metres.
+As of 30 June 2021, a further 35 lease agreements were entered into for a value of $\epsilon$ 1.8 million and corresponding to 7.7 thousand square metres of rent.